ericmatz/Login-PHP/README.md

 <h1 align="center">Login-PHP</h1>

 ##  1. About This System
-    This repoistory is meant to be a forkable starter for PHP and MySQL(for now) backed project that includes a solid foundation login system
+<p>This repoistory is meant to be a forkable starter for PHP and MySQL(for now) backed project that includes a solid foundation login system</p>

 ##  2. TODO (Skeleton Setup):
     - [x] Setup Generic Pages